 Voice over Internet Protocol, or VoIP, is the technology that facilitates phone calls via the internet.
 It’s cheaper to make calls by VoIP than a standard landline, and you’ll notice a huge improvement in sound clarity.

 The best VoIP service for small businesses in the UK is VoipFone; it’s easy to set up, with excellent customer support, reasonable prices, and a free trial.
 Global businesses looking for similar features are recommended to try Ring Central or Vonage.

 10. Keep on top of your finances with online invoicing

 Invoicing is a critical aspect of small business management; online solutions make the process efficient by collating due payments, generating invoices, sending them, and overseeing the collection process.

 Invoices contain sensitive information, so it’s important to work only with a trusted platform.
 Check out this post to find out how small businesses should protect their financial security when using online invoicing.

 The most reputable platforms are Freshbooks, Due, Invoicera, And Co. and Harvest.
 All have at least one free option, whether a trial or essential version, and each has paid subscriptions, which vary in price according to the features you need.

-Need help with your IT solutions or have a question on software to suit your small business?
+Need help with your IT or tech solutions for small businesses or have a question on software to suit your small business?
 Join our free support community here.